Cucuteni–Trypillia culture: Archaeogenetics

+While the number of known settlements is large and single settlements alone most probably could have been home for more than 10,000 inhabitants, to date only from 1061 individuals are skeletal remains preserved.
+Important sites are the settlement of Kosenivka and the Verteba Cave.
+The former yielded evidence for the traumata, diseases, and social structures, however the assemblage did not yield sufficient DNA material for further analysis.

-First archaeogenetic analysis of Trypillian remains was conducted by Nikitin et al. in 2010.
+The first archaeogenetic analysis of Trypillian remains was conducted by Nikitin et al. in 2010.
 They analyzed mtDNA recovered from Cucuteni–Trypillia human osteological remains found in the Verteba Cave (on the bank of the Seret River, Ternopil Oblast, Ukraine).
 It revealed that seven of the individuals whose remains where analysed belonged to: two to haplogroup HV(xH), two to haplogroup H, one to haplogroup R0(xHV), one to haplogroup J and one to haplogroup T4, the latter also being the oldest sample of the set.
 The authors conclude that the population living around Verteba Cave was fairly heterogenous, but that the wide chronological age of the specimens might indicate that the heterogeneity might have been due to natural population flow during this timeframe.
 The authors also link the R0(xHV) and HV(xH) haplogroups with European Paleolithic populations, and consider the T4 and J haplogroups as hallmarks of Neolithic demic intrusions from the southeast (the north-pontic region) rather than from the west (i.e. the Linear Pottery culture).

 In 2017, Nikitin et al. presented mtDNA data of eight additional individuals from Verteba Cave, seven of them dating to the Trypillian period and one dating to the Iron Age.
 The Trypillia-age individuals carried haplogroups H, HV, HV0, H5a, as well as T2b, U8b1b, and U8b1a2.
 The authors linked H5a, T2b and U8b1 with Anatolian Neolithic Farmers (ANFs) and Early Neolithic Farmers of Europe (ENFs) influence on Trypillian population at Verteba.
 Since the representatives of the H clade of mtDNA comprised 28.6% of the sample, authors suggested a genetic link between the Trypillian population at Verteba and the Funnel Beaker culture groups, which displayed similar frequencies of H-bearing haplotypes.

-Mathiesson et al. study published 2018 in Nature included a whole-genome analysis of four males from the Nikitin et al., 2017 study and found no evidence of genetic contact between the Trypillians at Verteba and populations from the North Pontic steppe that carried steppe ancestry that swept over Europe in the Early Bronze Age.
+A study by Mathiesson et al., published 2018 in Nature, included a whole-genome analysis of four males from the Nikitin et al., 2017 study, and described them as roughly 80% EEF, with around 20% of the rest of their ancestry being intermediate between EHG and WHG.
 With respect to Y-DNA, two carried haplogroup G2a2b2a (G-CTS688 and G-PF3330), while one carried G2a-PF3141 and E-CTS10894.
 With respect to mtDNA, they carried H5a, T2b, HV and U8b1b.
 According to admixture analysis they had approximately 75% EEF, 10% both Western and Eastern Hunter-Gatherer and less than 5% traces of Yamnaya-related ancestry.